laravel/nova-docs/4.0/resources/README.md

 }
 ```

-::: warning Replication skipped field with attachments
+::: warning Attachments May Not Be Replicated

-To avoid attachments from getting out-of-sync after deleting any of the replicated content, Nova exclude any fields with attachments using `Laravel\Nova\Contracts\Deletable` interface.
-However, `Markdown` and `Trix` field still can be replicated unless it configured with `withFiles()`.
+`Markdown` and `Trix` fields that use the `withFiles` method may not be replicated.
 :::

 ## Resource Events